 At this time, we continue to embark on a gradual re-opening of our campuses.
 Whether you are studying remotely or in person this semester, please continue to prioritize your health and safety.
 In person classes will begin on Monday Sept.
 13, 2021.
 For more details, see the President’s message from Sept.
 1, 2021.
 Please continue to check the Better Together website, which is your source for updates and changes to public health guidelines and York University policies regarding COVID-19.

 Join our progressive and innovative department.

-Traditionally, the social sciences are understood to be those academic fields of study that employ a scientific method to explore social phenomenon.
-Social Science at York breaks from this narrow tradition to provide students with a progressive, innovative and truly interdisciplinary learning environment.
+While the social sciences traditionally employ a scientific method to explore social phenomena, our programs break from this narrow definition to give you a modern, unconventional and truly interdisciplinary learning environment.